-- Auction amounted to tremendous licence costs

-- Strict license obligations as to

-- Network construction

-- Coverage

-- Investments

-- Dispute over division between federal government and states

-- Is UMTS telephony, data service, or broadcast?
+- Auction amounted to tremendous licence costs. - Dispute between federal government and states over distribution of licensing income: - Is UMTS telecommunications, data service, or broadcast? - Distribution depending on this categorisation - Strict license obligations as to - Network construction - Coverage - Investments

 Digital and Electronic Signature